FAC7/READMEs/week8/json-web-tokens/README.md

 ```
 So now the token has been passed right back up.
 This function writes the function to the head of the response that was passed in, under the 'authorization' key.
 It then grants access to the 'restricted' page with `res.end(restricted)`.

-THIS CULMINATES THE AUTHENTICATION PART OF USING JWTs.
+**THIS CULMINATES THE AUTHENTICATION PART OF USING JWTs**.
 Let's go through what has happened.
 * The user has signed in with the correct username and password.
 * A GUID was generated and stored in the database with a 'valid' value of 'true'
 * A JWT was generated containing this same GUID in its claims